saezlab/Macau_Synergy_Prediction/README.md

  * Identify key pathways for synergy stratification for breast tissue.

- * Identify protein target to combine with BRAF for clorectal cancer validation.
+ * Identify protein target to combine with BRAF for colorectal cancer validation.

  * Save target functional similarity values for breast, colon and lung_NSCLC from GDSC dataset.